Hajime-No-Ippo/Hajime-No-Ippo/README.md

 ## Bio
 - 😇 Don't be the slave of tech, manage and use them.
 - 👋 I want to be responsible for the code I write and building reliable system for people
-- 🔭 I'm studying Computer Science based in Ireland.
+- 🔭 I'm studying Computer Science based in Ireland BUT still traveling.
 - 🌱 I'm current learning JavaScript, React, Java21, Socket.io, Springboot, RESTapi, SQL language
 - 🤔 Learning RUST, Swift, Numpy, GenAI, Golang is on my wishing list
 - 💬 We can discuss something about speedy algorithm as solution if you want :)